ricoandreaslepp/CTF/index.md

 <code>Can you find the flag? </code>

-After following the TCP streams and reaching _tcp.stream eq 5_ we find a suspicious looking _GET_ request that gets a response from the server with some decrypted data.
+After following the TCP streams and reaching _tcp.stream eq 5_ we find a suspicious looking _GET_ request that gets a response from the server with some encrypted data.

 ![http_request](https://user-images.githubusercontent.com/52963102/126046587-c91c4cdf-d4fb-471f-b49a-6dbc77c33d57.PNG)